No. 8 Marquette takes home win streak into matchup with Creighton - WTOP News

 Milwaukee; Friday, 9 p.m.
 EST

-BOTTOM LINE: No. 8 Marquette will try to keep its nine-game home win streak intact when the Golden Eagles take on Creighton.
+BOTTOM LINE: No. 8 Marquette will try to keep its nine-game home win streak intact when the Golden Eagles face Creighton.

-The Golden Eagles have gone 8-0 at home.
-Marquette is 9-1 in games decided by 10 points or more.
+The Golden Eagles are 8-0 on their home court.
+Marquette is fourth in the Big East scoring 80.5 points while shooting 46.6% from the field.

-The Bluejays have gone 2-1 against Big East opponents.
-Creighton is seventh in college basketball with 28.0 defensive rebounds per game led by Ryan Kalkbrenner averaging 5.5.
+The Bluejays are 2-1 in Big East play.
+Creighton scores 75.4 points and has outscored opponents by 5.4 points per game.

-Marquette averages 9.5 made 3-pointers per game, 2.1 more made shots than the 7.4 per game Creighton gives up.
+Marquette makes 46.6% of its shots from the field this season, which is 6.3 percentage points higher than Creighton has allowed to its opponents (40.3%).
 Creighton averages 10.1 made 3-pointers per game this season, 3.0 more made shots on average than the 7.1 per game Marquette gives up.

-The matchup Friday is the first meeting this season for the two teams in conference play.
+The Golden Eagles and Bluejays face off Friday for the first time in Big East play this season.

-TOP PERFORMERS: Kam Jones is scoring 20.1 points per game with 4.7 rebounds and 6.6 assists for the Golden Eagles.
+TOP PERFORMERS: Kam Jones is averaging 20.1 points, 6.6 assists and 1.6 steals for the Golden Eagles.

-Kalkbrenner is scoring 17.2 points per game with 7.8 rebounds and 1.2 assists for the Bluejays.
+Ryan Kalkbrenner is averaging 17.2 points, 7.8 rebounds and 2.7 blocks for the Bluejays.

 LAST 10 GAMES: Golden Eagles: 8-2, averaging 79.5 points, 30.9 rebounds, 14.5 assists, 9.6 steals and 3.5 blocks per game while shooting 47.1% from the field.
 Their opponents have averaged 66.4 points per game.